newaetech/chipwhisperer-tutorials/PA_Intro_1-Firmware_Build_Setup-OPENADC-CWLITEXMEGA.rst

 .. parsed-literal::

-    b'96e452792a92ea14f8b3da6185d645ca'
+    b'0a08d9a008fe6cb2c4410142cd5a99ad'
-    b'96e452792a92ea14f8b3da6185d645ca'
+    b'0a08d9a008fe6cb2c4410142cd5a99ad'

-Now that we’re done with this tutorial, we’ll need to disconnect from the ChipWhisperer.
+Now that we're done with this tutorial, we'll need to disconnect from the ChipWhisperer.
 This will prevent this session from interferening from later ones (most notably with a ``USB can't claim interface`` error).
-Don’t worry if you forget, unplugging and replugging the ChipWhipserer should fix it.
+Don't worry if you forget, unplugging and replugging the ChipWhipserer should fix it.